-CLOSING ACCOUNTS, CANCELLING ACCESS FACILITIES & BLOCKING ACCESS OR TRANSACTIONS
+CLOSING ACCOUNTS AND CANCELLING ACCESS FACILITIES

-You can close the Account and Access Facility at any time.
+You can close the Central West Credit Union Account and Access Facility at any time.
 However, you will have to surrender your cheque book and any access card at the time.
-We may defer closure and withhold sufficient funds to cover payment of outstanding cheque, electronic transactions and fees, if applicable.
+We may defer closure and withhold sufficient funds to cover payment of outstanding cheque, EFT transactions and fees, if applicable.